Web performance resources

 - Image optimization (use CSS animation, or SVG if possible).

 - Lazy loading parts of your application outside the viewport.
-If you do, have a backup plan for SEO (e.g render full page for bot traffic)
+If you do, have a backup plan for SEO (e.g render full page for bot traffic); for example, by using the

 - It is also crucial to realize what is really important to your users.
 It might not be absolute timing, but user perception.